pkellner/pluralsight-course-react-aspnet-core/Progressions/m2-custom-webpack/ProblemAndFixNotes.md

-# Problems and Fixes Notes (in progress as of 8/28/2018)
+# Problems and Fixes Notes (8/28/2018, video updates coming soon so this will not be needed)

 01-Introducing
 02-Learn-The-JavaScript-Build-Tools